microrack/modules/mod-eq/README.md

 5. mid level (±10 dB @ 2.5kHz)
 6. low level (±15 dB @ 80 Hz)

+# Description

+Classic three-band equalizer with low, mid, and high frequency controls for shaping the tonal balance of your signal.
+Each band can be boosted or cut to fine-tune the mix.

 ## Power consumption

 216 mW